 Vice President, Healthcare Policy and Quality Measurement

-Dr. Campbell is Vice President for Healthcare Policy and Quality Measurement at HSAG, where he oversees national projects related to quality measure development, healthcare policy and evaluation, and medication safety.
-His experience includes developing and maintaining diverse types of National Quality Forum-endorsed measures that are used in national reporting programs, evaluating and assessing the impact of quality measures on the healthcare system, advising on national policy related to measure development, designing and implementing quality improvement interventions, and overseeing research studies related to medication safety.
-He served as a subject matter expert on the development of the 2015 National Impact Assessment of the Centers for Medicare & Medicaid Services (CMS) Quality Measures Report (2015 Impact Report), directed the development of the 2018 Impact Report, and serves as director for the 2021 Impact Report.
-In this role, he also oversaw the development of the CMS Quality Measure Development Plan (MDP) and accompanying MDP Annual Reports.
-He has been invited to speak at numerous national conferences related to quality measure development and has served on national expert panels related to both measure development and medication safety.
+Dr. Campbell oversees national projects related to quality measure development, healthcare policy and evaluation, and medication safety.
+His experience includes developing and maintaining clinical quality measures for use in Centers for Medicare & Medicaid Services (CMS) quality programs, advising on national policy related to measure development, designing and implementing quality improvement interventions, and overseeing research studies related to medication safety.
+He has led and participated in several large contracts with CMS that resulted in National Quality Forum endorsement of multiple performance measures related to medication management, adverse drug events, and behavioral health.
+Dr. Campbell currently directs Measure & Instrument Development and Support (MIDS) tasks related to the National Impact Assessment of CMS Quality and Efficiency Measures.
+In this role, he also oversaw the development of the CMS Quality Measure Development Plan (MDP) and accompanying MDP Annual Reports, as well as the development of the Quality Measure Index (QMI), a novel tool to assess quality measures.
+He has been invited to speak at numerous national conferences on quality measure development and has served on national expert panels related to both measure development and medication safety.
 Dr. Campbell earned his pharmacy degree from the University of Florida and his Master’s degree from the University of South Florida.

 Under Dr. Campbell’s supervision, the following team leads manage staff activities for contracts with CMS and other clients: